Robertwyq/Drivingdojo/README.md

 </div>

 ## 🚀 News
+- [2024-12] We release the code for computing the AIF metric.
 - [2024-11] The code is support finetuned Stable Video Diffusion on multiple driving dataset.
 - [2024-10] Our dataset DrivingDojo is released on **Huggingface**.
 - [2024-9] Our paper is accepted by **NeurIPS 2024**.